-Thomson Airways will not accept unaccompanied minors under 14 years of age for carriage.
+TUI will not accept unaccompanied minors under 14 years of age for carriage.
 A passenger aged 16 years or over (on the same reservation) must always accompany children under the age of 14 years.
-Thomson Airways will only carry unaccompanied young persons aged 14 or 15 years who are able to travel unassisted.
+TUI will only carry unaccompanied young persons aged 14 or 15 years who are able to travel unassisted.
 A parent or legal guardian must accompany the young person to check-in, and a valid photo-id in addition to the country specific documentation (detailed below) must be presented.
 We strongly recommend that parents or guardians of unaccompanied young persons remain in the airport until the flight has departed.

 A notarised letter from parent, or legal guardian, authorizing travel.